nosana-ci/docs.nosana.io/docs/tutorials/solana-multisig.md

 Next, log in to Nosana and add your repository:

 - Open your browser and go https://app.nosana.io
-- Click on "Login with Github"
+- Click on "Login with GitHub"
-- Add your program's Github repository and install the Nosana app
+- Add your program's GitHub repository and install the Nosana app
 - Click "Add Selected" to add the repository to Nosana

 After completing these steps, you should be able to see your repository listed in the "Pipelines" section.